WHYAMERICASUCKS.COM

 Port Resolution 2024-03 makes the financial alignment hard to miss.
 The Port said NEXT had already paid $3,522,452.73 through the site development agreement, ground lease, and rail safety study.
 The same resolution temporarily dropped NEXT's monthly rent from $108,497 to $15,000 while the federal EIS remained unfinished, with the deferred balance and 18 percent interest pushed down the road until a project approval decision.

-That is not proof of corruption by itself.
-It is proof that the public landlord had a real financial interest in helping the project stay alive through delay.
-Oregon's own Regional Solutions packet also projected more than $5.5 million a year in Port fees if the refinery went forward.
+Oregon's Regional Solutions packet also projected more than $5.5 million a year in Port fees if the refinery went forward.

 The state coordination layer was explicit from the start